 Grilled mango ginger chicken with a Tahitian lime aioli & mango relish.

-Fresh island diced fish & vegetable marinated in coconut milk & lime juice.
+Fresh island diced fish & vegetables marinated in coconut milk & lime juice.

 FOURTH COURSE FROM SAMOA